Abdullah Jamal

 Open Tools for Building Energy Analytics

-Editable project placeholder for reproducible Python and R workflows for data-driven building energy analysis, visualization, and energy management studies.
+Interest in reproducible Python and R workflows for smart meter analytics, building energy analysis, energy demand estimation, and transparent research communication.

 Research keywords

-building energy flexibilitydemand responseenergy flexibility in buildingsbuilding energy analysisdata-driven building energy analysissmart meter analyticssmart meter dataload disaggregationspace heating loadnon-space-heating loadheating demand estimationweather-augmented energy analysisweather-normalized energy analysiselectric heating flexibilityenergy auditenergy management in buildingspublic buildingssmart buildingsrenewable energy integrationbuildings as virtual power plantsenergy communitiesflexible electricity demandNorwayØstfold University CollegePython for building energy analysisR for building energy analysisreproducible energy analytics
+building energy flexibilitydemand responseenergy flexibility in buildingsbuilding energy analysisdata-driven building energy analysissmart meter analyticssmart meter dataload disaggregationspace heating loadnon-space-heating loadheating demand estimationweather-augmented energy analysisweather-normalized energy analysiselectric heating flexibilityenergy auditenergy management in buildingspublic buildingssmart buildingsrenewable energy integrationbuildings as virtual power plantsenergy communitiesflexible electricity demandNorwayØstfold University of Applied SciencesPython for building energy analysisR for building energy analysisreproducible energy analytics